 It draws inspiration from auto-formatting as pioneered by gofmt and previous implementations like markdownfmt, but also does some helpful new things related to wrapping lines for ease of reading and collaboration and cleaning up punctuation.
 It also has some optional tools like cleaning up common Markdown problems and “normalizing” footnotes.

 Auto-formatting is known to be a Very Good Thing when multiple programmers work together.
 But it turns out the same idea can be hard to apply for Markdown, for subtle reasons mostly related to the handling of paragraphs of text.

-Flowmark tries a different approach: It intelligently breaks lines on sentence boundaries when they are reasonable, while still preserving the way the Markdown will render.
-This may seem like an odd idea at first, but is a solution to two goals:
+Flowmark tries a different approach: It intelligently breaks lines at “reasonable” places, usually on sentence boundaries, while still preserving the way the Markdown will render.
+This may seem like an odd idea at first, but is a solution to two (seemingly conflicting) goals:

 The hope is that you—or anyone else you collaborate with—can run it any time to clean up your Markdown consistently and routinely and with minimal diff churn.
 Other GitHub features also work better: Unlike the situation with paragraph-long lines, shorter lines mean diff line counts and Git blame also become meaningful (just as with a normal programming language).
 Note that the Flowmark formatting rules are a little complex, but that’s okay, as long as they’re consistent.

 Install as usual in Atom, by going to preferences, select install, and search for “flowmark”.
 You’ll then have a Flowmark menu item under Packages.
 Or use the hot key Shift-Cmd-M to reformat the whole doc.